 The programs of the XDS package as well as XDSGUI, XDSSTAT, XDSCC12 and so on may be run on 64bit Windows 10 within the Linux Subsystem for Windows (WSL, or preferably WSL2).
 This (easily!) installs e.g. an Ubuntu environment, which supports the apt package manager, so in principle any software available for Ubuntu may be installed (or other distros, see ).

 Graphical Linux programs require installation of a X server like Xming or VcXsvr or Mobaxterm on the Windows host.
 There are helpful writeups (e.g. and ).
 VcXsrc seems to have a problem with coot for some people (see WSL2 installation and responses).
-To use the X server, one has to say in the shell window
+To use the X server with WSL, one has to say in the shell window

-and if required, also install python and hdf5-tools.
+(see XDSGUI and above).
+If required, also install python and hdf5-tools.

 XDSSTAT and the conversion to MTZ files by XDSCONV require a CCP4 installation accessible by WSL.
 In principle, CCP4 may be installed within WSL (have not tested this), or on the Windows host.